linz/topo-workflows/workflows/raster/README.md

 ## Workflow Description

-This workflow replicates `publish-copy` however it allows publishing to `s3://nz-imagery` (the registry of open data).
+This workflow replicates `copy` however it allows publishing to `s3://nz-imagery` (the registry of open data).
 **This workflow should not be run using the Argo UI, instead follow the instruction [here](https://github.com/linz/imagery/tree/master/publish-odr-parameters/README.md)**

 ```mermaid